cortneycogar/FilmVerse-2.0/Readme.md

 * new-film
 	* Applied to a div tag.
 Contains a form for adding a new film.

+* new-director
+*   * Applied to a div tag.
+Contains a form for adding a new director.

 # Class attribute values

 * control